BruceJqs/MyNotebook/docs/blog/Others/TOEFL Reading/Lesson 6.md

 		(B)。"According to Freud" 与 "Freudian" 对应。

+!!! example "Example 06"

+	Lichens, probably the hardiest of all plants, live where virtually nothing else can-not just on rugged mountain peaks but also on sunbaked desert rocks.
+(A) They are usually the first life to appear on a mountainside that has been scraped bare by an avalanche.
+(B) The framework of a lichen is usually a network of minute hairlike fungus that anchors the plant.
+(C) The other component is an alga (similar to the green film of plant life that grows on stagnant pools) that is distributed throughout the fungus.
+(D) Being green plants, algae are capable of photo synthesis--that is, using energy from the Sun to manufacture their own food.
+The fungi are believed to supply water, minerals, and physical support to the partnership.

+	=== "Text"

+		Unlike other members of the plant kingdom, lichens are actually a partnership between two plants.

+	=== "Answer"

+		(B)。"fungus" 和 "alga" 正好对应 "two plants"。

 ## New Words

 | **Words**     | **Part of Speech** | **Meaning** | **Notes**                                                                       |